HowieHwong/TrustLLM/README.md

 ## **License**

-The code in this repository is open source under the [Apache-2.0 license](https://github.com/HowieHwong/TrustLLM/blob/main/LICENSE).
+The code in this repository is open source under the [MIT license](https://github.com/HowieHwong/TrustLLM/blob/main/LICENSE).